abdullahahmed13/geeksmanifesto.blog/content/about.md

 ## $ whoami:
 I'm **Abdullah Ahmed**, a passionate tech geek who enjoys exploring and speaking out loud about curiosities that keep me up at night.

-I created **GeeksManifesto** as a space to document and share what I learn along the way, and last but not least to get me out of social media towards a more free technical presence.
+I created **GeeksManifesto** as a space to document and share what I learn along the way, and, last but not least, to help me transition away from social media towards a freer technical presence.

 ## $ current interests:
 - Hunting High and Critical Bugs on **HackerOne**, especially on Web and Android assets for fun and profit: https://hackerone.com/entropydrifter?type=user